Putin slams attempts to 'push' Huawei from global markets

 "In some circles this is even being called the first technological war of the dawning digital era," Putin said.

-He added that the United States is trying to enforce its legal power across the world.
+He added that the United States is trying to enforce its legal power across the world, and that efforts to foist its dominance on other countries was a recipe for trade and real wars.

+The US approach fostered a battle without rules where everyone was pitted against one another, Putin said.

 Despite international concerns that it could present a security risk, Huawei on Wednesday signed an agreement with Russian telecoms company MTS to develop a 5G network in the country, on the sidelines of a meeting between Putin and Xi in Moscow.